JPugetGil/demo-api-test/demomysql/README.md

 - Execute the test :
   - Run [the Engine class](src/test/scala/Engine.scala) with scala
   - Give your test a description inside the terminal

+The full result can be found inside the [gatling target index file](target/gatling/testapisimulation-.../index.html)